vdobler/ht/README.md

 * Make generating all common HTTP requests easy.
 * Provide high- and low-level checks on the received response.
 * Make measuring response times easy.
-* Provide a library (Go packages) to programmatically generate requests and test the responses.
 * Provide a standalone executable which reads requests/checks from disk and runs them.
 * Provide good diagnostics on the generated request, the received response and on potential failed checks for ease of debugging.
+* Make the tests and checks understandable and readable.
+Ease of writing is a secondary goal only.
+* Provide a library (Go packages) to programmatically generate requests and test the responses.
 * Provide basic functionalities to mock responses.